 - Bake at 350°F for 1 hour.

-I hope you enjoy this easy, foolproof banana bread recipe and – if you recognize it from somewhere – let me know so I can properly credit!
+I hope you enjoy this easy, foolproof banana bread recipe.
 It’s definitely not as healthy as my refined sugar-free, grain-free zucchini bars, but life is short – especially for bananas, which seem to be the perfect ripeness for about twenty minutes.